AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

     ![](images/edit-map-action-menu.png){width="800" align="left"}

-    The map file is opened for editing in the in the Web Editor.
+    The map file is opened for editing in the in the Editor.

-1. Click the **Edit** icon.
+1. Select the **Edit** icon.

     ![](images/edit-map-icon.png){width="550" align="left"}